The Glimpse by Robert Mitchell

 "I knew that I would love to see what the left hand alone could do – given the chance to lead and shape an improvisation.
 The limits throw up different pathways, previously unseen possibilities, and a sensibility that uses the explicit and the implied in a fascinatingly different way.
 So one piece that integrated this for the first time for me – The Glimpse – led to many more." - Robert Mitchell

-From sublime, introspective improvisations that engulf the entire range of the piano, to a masterful reworking of Fred Hersch's 'Nocturne for the Left Hand Only,' The Glimpse is a strikingly original album of music from Mitchell, whose journey as an acclaimed solo artist continues to grow without boundaries in vision or scope, and no doubt this album will be regarded as an important and essential contribution to the canon of left-hand only solo piano from an artist whose vision continues to grow without boundaries.
+From improvisations spanning the range of the piano to a reworking of Fred Hersch's 'Nocturne for the Left Hand Only,' The Glimpse is both a strikingly original album and essential contribution to the canon of left-hand only solo piano from an artist whose vision continues to grow without boundaries.

 Cover Photo + Featured Story, JazzUK Magazine